 One of the top benefits of going through your finances every year is being able to plan.

 Knowing that you have a big expense coming up and addressing it in January will help you carve out a way to cover the cost of it.
 Things such as vacations or house renovations would be a few examples.
+Use budgetary guidelines to plan for this.

 By planning your budget early in the year you can designate money to save for these expenses.